UBC-MDS/programming-in-python-for-data-science/chapters/en/module3.md

 **Question 2**
-Which of the following does not continue to execute when there are duplicate rows in the dataframe?
+Which of the following does ***NOT*** continue to execute when there are duplicate rows in the dataframe?

 <choice id="2" >
 <opt text="<code>.pivot()</code>">